stefanarseneau/stefanarseneau.github.io/index.md

 <h1 id="research">Research</h1>

 Currently, I'm studying white dwarfs in wide binaries with main sequence stars, but I'm interested in a wide variety of things from a wide variety of fields.
-More information on my current and past research can be found on my (yet to be created) research page.
+More information on my current and past research can be found on my [research page](arseneausm.github.io/research).

 <h1 id="publications">Publications</h1>